*Nathaniel Byers, piano instructor

 I consider myself to be a nurturing and relational teacher and especially enjoy beginner to intermediate students.
 My love for children motivated me to be a teacher.
 I have taught piano, organ and accordion; 5th grade; and college ESL in Nanjing, China.
 Now, much of my time is spent with piano students, both in classes and privately.
 The love I have for my students helps me to gain great satisfaction in seeing their success.
 My goal is for them to develop a love and joy for music with enough basic understanding to take with them into any other area of music.

 I have a B.S. from Liberty Un. with a concentration in music, teaching certification from Wilson College in Elementary Education, and a Master’s Degree in Education from Wilkes Un.
 I also had a year of Applied Piano and Pedagogy from Shenandoah Music Conservatory.
 Although piano is my first love, I also had training as a certified Yamaha organ instructor and taught classes at Keyboard World at the Chambersburg Mall for 7 years.
 One of my greatest joys there was to have my classes, children and adults, perform in center court twice a year.
 At Cumberland Valley Christian School, I taught private piano for 15 years and 5th grade for 10 years.
 For 5 years I taught ESL in Nanjing, China.
 I have been at CVSM since 2000 teaching privately and classes, both children and adults.
-Presently, I am also taking training to be a certified Musikgarten instructor for children’s classes ages 6-9.
+I am also trained to be a certified Musikgarten instructor for children’s classes ages 6-9.

 I have a B.S. from Liberty Un. with a concentration in music, teaching certification from Wilson College in Elementary Education, and a Master’s Degree in Education from Wilkes Un.
 I also had a year of Applied Piano and Pedagogy from Shenandoah Music Conservatory.
 I have been teaching at CVSM since 2000.
 I became a church organist at age 15 and have played for many weddings, receptions, and other special events including playing accordion for a Chinese choir who performed Christmas concerts in Chinese hotel restaurants and also on the sidewalk in front of the hotel.
 I have recorded 2 CD’s.
 One is all accordion featuring polkas and oldies while the other one has more organ than accordion and is sacred music.
 I especially enjoy teaching classes at CVSM and seeing my students perform well.